What were you thinking at this moment?

 To measure changes in potential, electrodes are attached to the head of a subject and fluctuations are displayed graphically using an electroencephalogram.
 Interpretation of the data allows to draw conclusions on the cognitive and emotional state of the subject.
 This way, both positive and negative deflections in attention level, focus and motivation in response to external stimuli can be revealed.

 Using EEG, brain activity measurements provide information on conscious and unconscious emotions and thought processes of people.
-At the DNI, we complement results of this method with additional neuroscientific methods such as eye tracking, facial coding, and galvanic skin response measurements.
+At the DNI, we complement results of this method with additional neuroscientific methods such as eye tracking, facial coding, galvanic skin response measurements and implicit association testing.
 This enables us to visualize mental and emotional reactions of participants.